What We Do

 Leave

-Not under the Employment Act, which only requires employers to recognise MCs issued by medical practitioners registered under the Medical Registration Act.
+Medical Certificates (MCs) issued by Traditional Chinese Medicine (TCM) practitioners are not covered under the Employment Act.
 However, employers have the discretion to decide if they wish to recognise MCs issued by TCM practitioners.
-Many progressive companies do accept MCs from registered TCM practitioners.

-No, non-statutory leave such as family care leave, compassionate leave, and marriage leave are not under the purview of the Employment Act.
-Thesenon-mandatory leave may be offered by some employers, and would be dependent on the terms of your employment contract.
+No. Family care leave, compassionate leave, and marriage leave are not legally required under the Employment Act.
+These types of leave may be offered by some employers and would be dependent on the terms and conditions of your employment contract.

 Although annual leave is an entitlement under the Employment Act, the company has the discretion to reject an employee's leave application subject to the company’s needs, i.e. manpower shortage, operation needs.

-Encashment of annual leave does not fall under the purview of the Employment Act.
+Encashment of annual leave is not covered under the Employment Act.
 You would need to check your employment contract or your company’s HR policy on how such unused annual leave should be treated.
 This includes whether it can be encashed, carried forward or forfeited.

 Notice Period